-The second source of monopsony power consists of preferences for non-pecuniary job characteristics such as working conditions or job satisfaction.
-The importance of non-pecuniary job characteristics has been stressed in the compensating wage differentials literature (Rosen 1986).
-More recently, it has been shown that workers in the US are willing to give up part of their compensation to avoid unfavorable working conditions (Mas and Pallais 2017), and that high-wage workers and college-educated workers have uniformly better job characteristics (Maestas et al. 2018).
-Non-pecuniary job characteristics also play an important role in explaining job mobility.
-Sullivan and To (2014) show that there are substantial gains to workers from job search based on non-pecuniary factors and that workers have a tendency to sort into jobs with better non-pecuniary job characteristics that they are willing to pay for.
-Sorkin (2018) shows that workers systematically sort into lower-paying firms which provide better non-pecuniary job characteristics.
-Finally, Lamadon, Mogstad, and Setzler (2019) show that worker preferences over non-pecuniary job characteristics lead to imperfect competition in the US labor market.
-Given these results from the literature, we expect non-pecuniary job characteristics to be most important for workers performing NRC tasks, implying a higher degree of monopsony power faced by these workers.
+The second source of monopsony power consists of preferences for nonpecuniary job characteristics, such as working conditions or job satisfaction.
+The importance of nonpecuniary job characteristics has been stressed in the compensating wage differentials literature (Rosen 1986).
+More recently, it has been shown that workers in the United States are willing to give up part of their compensation to avoid unfavorable working conditions (Mas and Pallais 2017), and that high-wage workers and college-educated workers have uniformly better job characteristics (Maestas et al. 2018).
+Nonpecuniary job characteristics also play an important role in explaining job mobility.
+Sullivan and To (2014) show that there are substantial gains to workers from job search based on nonpecuniary factors and that workers have a tendency to sort into jobs with better nonpecuniary job characteristics, for which they are willing to pay.
+Sorkin (2018) shows that workers systematically sort into lower-paying firms that provide better nonpecuniary job characteristics.
+Finally, Lamadon, Mogstad, and Setzler (2019) show that worker preferences for nonpecuniary job characteristics lead to imperfect competition in the U.S. labor market.
+Given these results from the literature, we expect nonpecuniary job characteristics to be most important for workers performing NRC tasks, implying a higher degree of monopsony power faced by these workers.

 For the two remaining sources of monopsony power, search frictions through information imperfections and mobility costs leading to limited regional mobility, the literature does not provide strong indications why these should differ between task groups.
-In our empirical analysis of mechanisms leading to differences in monopsony power between task groups in Section V.C, we therefore focus on the first two mechanisms: job-specific human capital and non-pecuniary job characteristics.
+In our empirical analysis of mechanisms leading to differences in monopsony power between task groups in Section V.C, we therefore focus on the first two mechanisms: job-specific human capital and nonpecuniary job characteristics.

 Our second research question is how the degree of monopsony power evolved over time for workers performing different job tasks.
 It seems likely that the differences in monopsony power between task groups have changed over time because the general labor market situation of workers belonging to different task groups has evolved very differently in recent decades.
-There is ample evidence for the US and many European countries that routine work has strongly declined (see for example Autor and Dorn 2013; Goos, Manning, and Salomons 2014), and that this has had adverse effects on routine workers' long-term employment probabilities (see Bachmann, Cim, and Green 2019 for Germany and Cortes 2016 for the US) and wages (Cortes 2016).
+There is ample evidence for the United States and many European countries that routine work has strongly declined (see, for example, Autor and Dorn 2013; Goos, Manning, and Salomons 2014), and that this has had adverse effects on routine workers' long-term employment probabilities (see Bachmann, Cim, and Green 2019 for Germany and Cortes 2016 for the United States) and wages (Cortes 2016).

 These general developments are likely to have affected the evolution of monopsony power in the labor market for workers performing routine tasks.
 As shown by Depew and Sørensen (2013) and Hirsch, Jahn, and Schnabel (2018) in a business-cycle context, the degree of monopsonistic competition in the labor market increases at times in which labor demand is relatively low.
 The most important explanation for this is that workers' job separations are less wage-driven when unemployment is high.
 Intuitively, a higher unemployment rate leads to worse outside opportunities for workers.
-Therefore, job security becomes more important for workers which increases search frictions and thus monopsony power (Hirsch, Jahn, and Schnabel 2018).
+Therefore, job security becomes more important for workers, which increases search frictions and thus monopsony power (Hirsch, Jahn, and Schnabel 2018).